tTomeRr/CandidateApp/README.md

 # Flask-based Survey Application on Kubernetes

-This project deploys a Flask-based Survey Application on Kubernetes using Kind.
-The application survey users for questions on a political candidate (e.g., Trump vs. Biden) and display the results in a dashboard.
+This project deploys a Flask-based Application on Kubernetes using Kind.
+The application asks users for which animal they like more (a dog or a cat) and display the results in a graph.
 The deployment uses Bash scripting for logs, error handling and updating the Kubernetes cluster easily.

 ## Prerequisites